wKovacs64/mTorch/README.md

 mTorch is a minimalistic torch/flashlight app for Android.
 It is objectively and measurably superior to every other app ever created for any platform in the history of computing.
 Period.
 It is technologically impossible for a better app to exist, and that's a proven fact.
 It's science.
 The previous statements are entirely false, except for the first sentence.

-I wrote this app because I felt there was a real niche for something that could make your mobile device act as a flashlight.
-Bumping around in the dark can be dangerous and I can never find a flashlight when I need one - but I _always_ have my mobile phone in my pocket.
-I scoured the Play Store and other third-party app collections and just couldn't find anything that would accomplish such a feat.
-Thus, I felt compelled to create one myself.
-(What's the markdown for sarcasm?
-There are probably more torch apps on the Play Store than any other type of app.
-I just did it for fun and as a learning experience.)
+I realize there are probably more torch apps on the Play Store than any other type of app, and most of them are probably much more polished and feature-rich than mine.
+Honestly, I just did it to have a little fun and learn some more Android.
+If anyone finds it useful and prefers the minimalistic approach I took with it, all the better.

 ## Building